parthiv-dev/decentralised-trading-platform/README.md

 ## Technical Documentation

-> Note: Some of the links to files might not work on the testers file system because of switching of / and \.
-For windows user, there should no issues if this [README](README.md) is read on the local files system.
-However the links will not work on GitHub.
+> Note: Some of the links to files might not work on the tester's file system because of the switch of / and \.
+For Windows users, there should be no issues if this [README](README.md) is read on the local file system or on GitHub.

 ### Smart Contracts